groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

         // Create and adjust the edit options - set 2nd worksheet to edit SpreadsheetEditOptions editOptions = new SpreadsheetEditOptions() { WorksheetIndex = 1 } ;

-        // Open this 2nd worksheet for edit and obtain `EditableDocument` EditableDocument originalWorksheet = editor.Edit(editOptions);
+        // Open this 2nd worksheet for edit and obtain the "EditableDocument" EditableDocument originalWorksheet = editor.Edit(editOptions);

-        // Replace some text - this emulates the content editing string modifiedContent = originalWorksheet.GetEmbeddedHtml().Replace("Cell Text", "Edited Cell Text");
+        // Replace text - this emulates the content editing string modifiedContent = originalWorksheet.GetEmbeddedHtml().Replace("Cell Text", "Edited Cell Text");

-        // Create new `EditableDocument` from edited content of worksheet EditableDocument editedWorksheet = EditableDocument.FromMarkup(modifiedContent, null);
+        // Create new "EditableDocument" instance from edited worksheet EditableDocument editedWorksheet = EditableDocument.FromMarkup(modifiedContent, null);

         // Save edited worksheet to new XLSX document